Simple Things: A Conversation with Amy Grant

 Written by Jason Anders | Illustration by Kaelin Richardson

-Last week, my girlfriend and I were at The Illiad Bookshop in North Hollywood when I reached for a biography on the music shelf entitled "Mosaic: Pieces of My Life So Far" - the author; Amy Grant.
+Last week, I was at the Illiad Bookshop in North Hollywood when I reached for a biography on the Music shelf entitled "Mosaic: Pieces of My Life So Far" - the author; Amy Grant.
 She is the bestselling Christian artist of all time, and one of the only musicians to truly transcend that label and become a pop sensation.
 As I plucked the book off the shelf, a nearby stranger said, "Amy Grant!
 She's amazing!"
 The man went on to proclaim that her song "Baby, Baby" has "one of the tightest basslines in all of pop music."
 We briefly bonded over our love for the woman, in what felt like a true movie moment, before going our separate ways.
-I continued to rant about Grant to my girlfriend, trying to capture how much of an icon she was to those of us who grew up with her in the spotlight.
+I went on a rant about Grant to my girlfriend in an attempt to capture just how much of an icon she was to those of us who grew up with her in the spotlight, and she was the first celebrity I met as a child, thanks to my dad taking me backstage on her House of Love tour in 1994.

 As her book describes, Grant was subject to adulation, speculation, and scrutiny during the height of her popularity.
 She generated controversy within the Christian community for being "too worldly" and "too sexy," and suffered a "barrage of condemnation" following her divorce and remarriage.
 The obstacles and ridicule that Grant has overcome in her life, while remaining a compassionate human being with a heart of gold, remains an inspiration to me.
-I blast her music regularly, and even her most dated 80s synth sounds fresh and educes endorphins every time without fail.
-She was the first celebrity I ever met, and the first star I remember imitating as a child - I danced around my living room at the age of 5 in a white leopard print jacket, lip syncing the lyrics to her music video for "Wise Up."
+I blast her music regularly, her 80s synth boosts endorphins on every spin without fail.
+She was the first celebrity I ever met, and the first star I remember imitating as a child - I danced around my living room at the age of five in a white leopard print jacket, lip syncing the lyrics to her music video for "Wise Up."

 It is no understatement to declare Grant a music legend.
-She is a recipient of six Grammy Awards and has six pop chart-topping hits to her credit.
+She is a recipient of six Grammy Awards and has six chart-topping pop hits to her credit.
 In 2006, she was honored with a star on the Hollywood Walk of Fame, of which she says, "If you wanna go out to California, you can stick some gum on my star."
-She graciously accepted this lifelong fan's invitation to ask her a few casual questions, themed to the title of her 2003 album, Simple Things.
-Below is one my simplest, yet favorite, of my interviews.
+She graciously accepted this lifelong fan's invitation to ask her a few casual questions, themed to the title of her 2003 album, Simple Things...

 What hobbies do you have when you're not making music?